John F. Kennedy High School (Sacramento, California)

-John F. Kennedy High School, a member of the Sacramento City Unified School District, is a public school in the Pocket-Greenhaven Area of Sacramento, California.
+John F. Kennedy High School, a member of the Sacramento City Unified School District and locally known simply as Kennedy, is a public school in the Pocket-Greenhaven Area of Sacramento, California.

 Small Learning Communities

 Health Education Law and Marines (HELM)

 Health Education Law and Marines is an SLC that focuses on preparing students for the education and medical fields.
 Through speakers, community, links and internship opportunities, students will have a myriad of opportunities to participate in related experiences.
 HELM also houses the Criminal Justice Academy; which has a partnership with the Sacramento Police Department and MCJROTC, where students are part of the Marine Corps Junior Reserve Officers Training Course.

 Program in America and California Explorations (PACE)

 Program in America and California Explorations is a Small Learning Community (SLC) at John F. Kennedy High School, which focuses on academic excellence, culture and civic events, and community service.
 PACE students are required to complete 30 hours community service or volunteering hours to pass your PACE classes each semester, as well as Cultural and Civic events.
 Students are required to complete two field trips at the end of the year.
 PACE emphasizes California history and literature.